 Recycling your Christmas tree can help the environment and provide food for your garden because real Christmas trees are biodegradable!

-Make compost out of your tree.
+You can also make compost out of your tree.
 The thin branches are perfect for the bottom of the compost pile because it allows air flow at the bottom of the pile.
 The branches will break down over time.
 Just cut them down so they fit in your bin, then stack them four to six inches high.

 You can cut up your Christmas tree to use as firewood.
 Firewood from a Christmas tree shouldn’t be used in an indoor fire or stove fire because it contains a naturally occurring chemical called creosote.
 This causes fires to burn extremely hot and send off sparks which can be dangerous.